What you need to know about your skin - part 2

 A quick look at ageing

-Glandular activity slows and the skin becomes less moistened by sweat and less lubricated by sebum.
+Glandular activity slows, and the skin becomes less moistened by sweat and less lubricated by sebum.
 Moreover, the circulatory system may be less efficient in providing nutrients and removing toxins.

 A quick look at sun damage

-Yet, moderate sun exposure is vital for vitamin D production and our psycho-physiological wellbeing, both of which positively impact our immune system.
+Yet moderate sun exposure is vital for vitamin D production and our psychophysiological well-being, both of which positively impact our immune system.
 So we have to find the right strategy to reap the benefits whilst avoiding the adverse effects.

 About oxidation and oxidative stress

-About inhibiting the activity of enzymes
+• inhibiting the activity of enzymes

 By inhibiting collagenase and/or elastase, more collagen and elastin will remain in the dermis.